 CST sessions generally make babies at ease, which in turn, comforts the mother.
 So in essence, in many cases, both mom and baby are being treated at the same time.

 The hands-on treatment tends to be very light.
 It will generally never cause any pain to the infant as no manipulation is ever used.
 Typical sessions last anywhere from a half-hour to an hour.
 The duration depends on the therapist and the issues the baby is having.

 Many infants will sleep for quite a while after a session, which is normal.
 Sometimes, infants may smile more often and seem deeply relaxed.
 Some may cry more often after a session, which is also considered normal as treatments tend to release emotions.
 This usually subsides within a few days.

 Are There Any Complications Associated with CST?

 Some studies suggest that CST may make matters worse for infants who have brain damage.
 However, there is not enough current information to indicate how accurate this may be.
 Additionally, some experts feel that depending on the diagnosis, infants should not undergo CST at all, and suggest that patients be at least two years of age before starting treatment.
 Again, more research is needed to determine if this is a valid claim.
-If you have any questions, however, it’s important to consult with your physician beforehand.
+If you have any questions about craniosacral therapy for your baby, it’s important to consult with your physician beforehand.